-We’ve designed a secret weapon to help mums lose weight by reducing sugar!
+We’ve designed a secret weapon to help mums lose weight by reducing sugar intake!

-Created to help you kick sugars to the curb, the Sugar X is an oral spray with Gymnema leaf which has been traditionally used in Ayurvedic medicine to temporarily reduce the taste of sweetness on the tongue.
+Created to help you kick sugar craving, the Sugar X is an oral spray with Gymnema leaf which has been traditionally used in Ayurvedic medicine to temporarily reduce the taste of sweetness on the tongue.
 Take before eating to flick the switch on sugar.

-Sugar X can helps you to consume less sugar by temporarily changing the way your tongue tastes sugar.
+Sugar X can help you to consume less sugar by temporarily changing the way your tongue tastes sugar.